RrEeSeEeTt/CVEs/JeeWMS-xss.md

 https://gitee.com/erzhongxmu/JEEWMS

 ### Description:

-The reportType parameter of the JeeWMS logController.do interface has an XSS vulnerability。
+CVE-2025-55834: The reportType parameter of the JeeWMS logController.do interface has an XSS vulnerability.
+Cross Site Scripting vulnerability in JeeWMS v.3.7 and before allows a remote attacker to obtain sensitive information via the logController.do component.

+### Affected Versions:

+JeeWMS - <=3.7

 ### Proof of Concept: